bhupeshpr25/memegen/ReadMe.md

 #### Fix

 1. Visit the `about:config` page
-2. Search for "dom.events.asyncClipboard.clipboardItem" flag
+2. Search for `dom.events.asyncClipboard.clipboardItem` flag
 3. Set it to true

 ### License